PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/cross-chain-bridges/bridging-tokens-from-other-networks.md

 ---
 description: >-
-  There are 2 main ways of bridging tokens from other networks into f(x)Core-EVM, this document will cover both methods.
+  There are 2 main ways of bridging tokens from other networks into Pundi AIFX-EVM, this document will cover both methods.
 How a user can use the bridge.
 ---